haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 I’ve knowed him ever since he was a fledgling.

-He come out of th’ nest in th’ other garden an’ when first he flew over th’ wall he was too weak to fly back for a few days an’ we got friendly.
+He come out of the nest in the other garden and when first he flew over the wall he was too weak to fly back for a few days and we got friendly.

-When he went over th’ wall again th’ rest of th’ brood was gone an’ he was lonely an’ he come back to me.”
+When he went over the wall again the rest of the brood was gone and he was lonely and he come back to me.”

 “What kind of a bird is he?”
 Mary asked.

-“Doesn’t tha’ know?
-He’s a robin redbreast an’ they’re th’ friendliest, curiousest birds alive.
+“Doesn’t you know?
+He’s a robin redbreast and they’re the friendliest, curiousest birds alive.

 They’re almost as friendly as dogs—if you know how to get on with ’em.

-Watch him peckin’ about there an’ lookin’ round at us now an’ again.
+Watch him pecking about there and looking round at us now and again.

-He knows we’re talkin’ about him.”
+He knows we’re talking about him.”

 It was the queerest thing in the world to see the old fellow.